DC 5261Musculoskeletal System38 CFR § 4.71a

 A 0% rating requires: Extension limited to 5°.
 A 50% rating requires: Extension limited to 45°.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Leg, limitation of extension of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Leg, limitation of extension of qualify for TDIU?

-What evidence do I need to establish service connection for Leg, limitation of extension of?
+What evidence supports a higher rating for Leg, limitation of extension of?

-What is the C&P exam like for Leg, limitation of extension of?
+What happens at the C&P exam for Leg, limitation of extension of?

 Get a Personalized Rating Analysis